youthy/vimerl-complete/README.md

 when there no `:` before cursor, it will display modules which match the `singleword`, and functions in `erlang` module which match, and localfunctions.

-**Up to now, this plugin conflicts with YouCompleteMe, becase YouCompleteMe force use `completeopt-=longest` and under this situation, plugin always select the first matches in display menu.It annoys.
+**Up to now, this plugin conflicts with YouCompleteMe or neocomplete, becase they force use `completeopt-=longest` and under this situation, plugin always select the first match in display menu.It annoys.
 But I haven't find a beautiful solution**